-When the figure lowered her hood, revealing a long, stark-white braid and skin textured like living flame, Leandros swore and shut the door behind him, glancing back to make sure no one had seen.
+When the figure lowered her hood, revealing a head of long, stark-white hair and skin textured like living flame, Leandros swore and shut the door behind him, glancing back to make sure no one had seen.

 “Devikra?” he asked.
 “What in Atiuh’s name are you doing here?”

 “Too bad.
 Wil had another vision.
 Unity Enforcers are their way to Histrios, and I thought Egil might want to get out before they arrive.”